LWprogramming/lights-in-the-night/README.md

 * A general mountain of TODOs, hacks, and hardcoded things (but hey, the demo works, right?)

+* The shader doesn't seem to work on Windows in Chrome-- it appears to be a similar problem with Android without reversed glow meshes, where the mesh is nearly invisible for some unknown reason

 # Why does your index.html have so many copy-pasted elements?

 I suspected there might've been some sort of issue with appending elements so I decided to avoid programmatically adding them in case that was the issue.
 In retrospect, it probably wasn't, but I haven't bothered with changing it back because my main goal here was to get a demo working as fast as possible and I had other priorities.